 Creating DOI.
 Please wait...

 Commuting is a nearly ubiquitous part of contemporary employment.
 Commuting to and from work has often been framed as a stressor, with potential implications for employee strain and wellbeing.
 Over the past several decades, empirical research on commuting, strain, and wellbeing has accumulated across various disciplines; however, a systematic integration of this literature is needed to guide future research and practice, especially in the organizational sciences.
-Drawing from seminal theoretical work in the commuting (e.g., Koslowski et al., 1995; Novaco et al., 1979) and stress appraisal literature (Lazarus & Folkman, 1984), we present a systematic review and meta-analysis that synthesize the literature on commuting as a stressor (i.e., objective and subjective commuting impedance) and its effects on various wellbeing and strain outcomes.
-We first outline our qualitative results (i.e., based on k = 113 studies) by discussing the negative (i.e., strain) and positive (i.e., wellbeing) implications of commuting indicated by the valence of relationships found in our review.
-Results of the meta-analysis (i.e., based on 201 effect sizes, derived from k = 37 studies, representing n = 77,443 workers) suggest that commuting impedance (i.e., time spent commuting) is positively associated with strain outcomes (rxy = .081), and especially perceived stress (rxy = .142), but unrelated to wellbeing outcomes.
+Drawing from formative theoretical work in the commuting (e.g., Koslowski et al., 1995; Koslowsky, Kluger et al., 1995; Novaco et al., 1979) and stress appraisal literature (Lazarus & Folkman, 1984), we present a systematic review and meta-analysis that synthesizes the literature on commuting as a stressor (i.e., objective and subjective commuting impedance) and its effects on various strain and wellbeing outcomes.
+We first outline the results of our systematic qualitative review (i.e., based on k = 113 studies) by discussing the negative (i.e., strain) and positive (i.e., wellbeing) implications of commuting indicated by the valence of relationships found in our review.
+Then, we present the results of a quantitative meta-analysis (i.e., based on 201 effect sizes, derived from k = 37 studies, representing n = 77,443 workers), which suggest that commuting impedance (i.e., time spent commuting) is positively associated with strain outcomes (rxy= .081), and especially perceived stress (rxy = .142), but unrelated to wellbeing outcomes.
 However, there is a great deal of heterogeneity present in these estimates, reflecting the varied nature of this literature.
-We conclude by outlining implications for future research on commuting, strain, and wellbeing, including methodological challenges, and recommendations for practice.
+We conclude by outlining implications for future research on commuting, strain, and wellbeing, including highlighting methodological challenges, and recommendations for practice.